SraBeland/Test1-D/README.md

 ## Troubleshooting

-- If the JSON file becomes corrupted, the app will recreate it with default settings
+- If the JSON file becomes corrupted, MiniWebPlayer will recreate it with default settings
 - Check the console for any file system errors
-- The app gracefully handles missing or corrupted database files by falling back to defaults
+- MiniWebPlayer gracefully handles missing or corrupted database files by falling back to defaults